 Research learnings

-3. Mismatch details (e.g names not aligning with records).
+3. Mismatched details (e.g. names not aligning with records)

 Research insights and failure patterns